 1532 Exterior Lighting Power Allowance: The exterior lighting power allowance shall be the sum of the calculated allowances for parking, outdoor areas and building exteriors.
-The lighting allowance for covered parking, open parking and outdoor areas shall be $0.20 \text{ W/ft}^2$ .
-The lighting allowance for building exteriors shall be calculated either by multiplying the building facade area by $0.25 \text{ W/ft}^2$ or multiplying the building perimeter in feet by 7.5 watts per lineal foot.
+The lighting allowance for covered parking, open parking and outdoor areas that are illuminated shall be 0.20 W/ft2.
+The lighting allowance for building exteriors shall be calculated either by multiplying the building facade area by 0.25 W/ft2 or multiplying the building perimeter in feet by 7.5 watts per lineal foot.

-Exception: Group M occupancy accessory to Group R occupancy.
+EXCEPTIONS: 1.
+Group U occupancy accessory to Group R-3 occupancy.